Parquet Flooring Cost

 Fill the border until the entire room is safely and accurately filled with flooring.
 After this point, any remaining wood can be recycled or kept for later reuse.

-You can definitely fit parquet flooring DIY if you wish.
-As with any work there are some risks/hazards involved, such as from carrying the planks around and dealing with sharp/dangerous equipment and tools.
-There’s also the risk of an incorrect installation.
+Laying parquet flooring as a DIY project is certainly achievable.
+As with any work there are some risks/hazards involved, from carrying the planks around to dealing with sharp/dangerous equipment and tools.
+There’s also the risk of doing something wrong when fitting the parquet flooring yourself.

 • Suitable parquet flooring adhesive (glue)